Amelia could only open one eye to see the young woman seated beside her. Amelia’s other eye was swollen shut.

-“So unreasonable!” the young woman blurted out before grinding some of Amelia’s blood into her shoe in a fit of temper.
+“So unreasonable!” the young woman blurted out while grinding Amelia’s blood into her shoe in a fit of temper.

 “Gently dab,” Amelia reminded her.
 “Don’t smear or grind it in.”

-To escape her pain, she struggled to see the intricate carvings she’d been caressing with her hands the night before.
-Soft morning light lay like a gently translucent cloak across what she believed was Hamlet delivering his “To be or not to be” soliloquy.
-And was that Lady Macbeth, trying to clean her hands, delicately encased with other characters in the riot of Rococo curlicues, paisleys, birds and flowers that framed the entrance to the building behind them?
-It reminded Amelia of all the tales of the theatre that had so interested both herself and her mother, though neither of them ever figured out why.
+To escape her pain, she struggled to see the carvings from the night before.
+Soft morning light caressed what she believed was Hamlet delivering his “To be or not to be” soliloquy but failed to clean Lady Macbeth’s hands.
+Still it glittered over the riot of Rococo curlicues that framed the entrance to the building behind them, reminding Amelia of the fascination with the theatre she had shared with her mother.

-Amelia smiled faintly, looking farther down the brownstone-lined street to a place where the empty lot she’d been headed toward allowed great shafts of morning light to slant low through the mighty oaks and sycamores that encroached on the sidewalk.
-A breeze moved the branches, shifting the shafts of light about till they danced about the street to the rustling of the wind.
+Amelia looked farther down the brownstone-lined street.
+An empty lot allowed great shafts of light to slant low through the mighty oaks and sycamores that encroached on the sidewalk.
+A breeze ruffled their branches, shifting the shafts of light about till they danced across the street to the rustling of the wind.
 The air was sweet, delicately scented with the freshness of morning, and peaceful.

-Suddenly the door burst open behind them.
-Amelia saw a cop emerge amid the intricate carvings.
-Typically, he looked at her homeless rags and immediately looked away…but then looked back, seeming to see the young woman seated next to Amelia for the first time.
+Suddenly the storage space’s door burst open.
+Amelia saw a cop emerge amid its carvings.
+Like most cops, he took one look at her homeless rags and looked away, but then he zeroed in on the young woman still seated beside her.

-The young woman looked immensely irritated at this interruption and continued dabbing her shoe with the tablecloth Amelia had been wearing, her back to the cop.
+Petulance spasmed the young woman’s lips as she ignored this interruption and continued dabbing her shoe, her back to the cop.

 “Young lady,” persisted the cop, “is your name Jennifer and were you in this storage space last night?”